Azure/cadl-ranch/packages/cadl-ranch-specs/cadl-ranch-summary.md

 - Endpoint: `post /client/naming/enum/enum-member-name`

   Testing that we can project a enum name and enum value name.
-  Your generated SDK should generate an Enum with a member "ClientEnumValue1".
+  Your generated SDK should generate an Enum with members "ClientEnumValue1", "ClientEnumValue2".
   (The exact name may depend on language convention)

   Expected request body: